Tessa Thompson Is The Most Epic Part Of The New

 What ensues is a scene I'd like to get tattooed on my eyeballs.
 Emma Thompson, who plays Agent O, suits up Tessa Thompson and with a cock of her eyebrow, she's sent to London.
 That means teaming up with old Thor Ragnarok pal Chris Hemsworth, who seems to take a little inspiration from his role in Ghostbusters when he wakes up from his morning nap and asks for tacos.

-Men In Black International comes to theaters June 14, 2019.
+Men In Black International comes out in the UK on June 14, 2019.
 Watch the trailer below.

 Advertisement